14.1 Compulsory Additional Modules - OFA

 14.1.2 English OFA (TENG)

-As of the 2008/2009 Academic Year, the University established a minimum level of English proficiency that must be met in order to be admitted to the degree courses.
-If this prerequisite is not met, the student will be assigned an English OFA (Additional Learning Requirement) which includes limitations for the continuation of their university career.
+As of the 2008/2009 Academic Year, the University has established a minimum level of English proficiency that must be met in order to be admitted to the degree courses.
+If this prerequisite is not met, the student will be assigned an English OFA (Compulsory Additional Module) which includes limitations for the continuation of their university career.
 In order to take the Compulsory Additional Module for English, see the guides posted on the University website – link: http://www.polimi.it/guide

 14.1.3 Deadlines for submitting plans after meeting OFA requirements